gwastro/pycbc/docs/ahope/template_bank.rst

 Supported template bank exes and instructions for using them
 -------------------------------------------------------------

-The following template bank executables are currently supported in ahope
+The following template bank executables are currently supported in the workflow module

 * lalapps_tmpltbank
 * pycbc_geom_nonspinbank